apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'Home Alone' actor Macaulay Culkin honored with star on Hollywood Walk of Fame**
+**Traders boost US rate cut bets despite pushback from Fed's Jay Powell**

-You can read more about it [here](https://abc7.com/macaulay-culkin-home-alone-hollywood-star-walk-of-fame/14129187/).
+You can read more about it [here](https://www.ft.com/content/3060dce5-ad19-47ec-93e9-fa83799b1814).

 ## Requirements
 - Python 3.8